 Taiste Talks is a video podcast series where we give the stage to the people behind digital products.
 This is how it changed our approach to content marketing.

-For us content creators, it's easy to lose sight of what the audience is really interested in hearing.
-Especially in marketing, we often focus too much on what we think will look good or give a good impression.
+For us content creators and marketers, it's easy to lose sight of what the audience really wants.
+Often, we focus too much on what we think will look good or give a good impression.
 But with polished surfaces, we often lose what connects us with each other the most: the oh-so-relatable (and sometimes messy) human experience.

-Marketing materials don't often give room for how it's really like to work with the people from an agency.
-This is what the cool references and trendy catchphrases often leave out, forcing your audience to fill in the blanks.
-Whether you're searching for an agency to help you with a project or someone looking for a new job, it can be frustrating to navigate options that on the surface all look very similar.
+Marketing materials of digital agencies won't often give you a reliable window to how it's really like to work with the people you're about to collaborate with.
+Impressive reference cases and buzzword-filled copy still leaves it up to the audience to fill in the blanks when it comes to how the team actually operates in everyday life.
+Whether one is a potential client or a job seeker, it can be frustrating to navigate options that on the surface all look very similar.
 This is not to say that more traditional marketing content can't be well-made or informative – just that it's missing an important part of the puzzle.
+Namely, the human factor.

 In 2022, we came to realise that we needed our marketing content to be more diverse.
 The issues we wanted to tackle were: